 All graduate students admitted to the BCB program are supported by graduate assistantships.
 Yearly stipends range from $24,000 to $30,000 depending on the assistantship or fellowship received.
 The costs of tuition and health care coverage are included with an assistantship.

 Graduates from BCB -- Jobs !

 The impressive outcomes of our 100+ BCB alums continue to create national prominence for our program.
 Graduates hold positions in academia, industry and government.
 There are about an equal number in academia as in industrial positions, although industrial positions are currently growing faster.
-A complete listing of our alumni is here, and here are recent examples of the quality outcomes for our students:

 - Preeti Bais, mentors, Julie Dickerson, ECPE, and Basil Nikolau, BBMB, joined a start-up with Stemina in Madison, WI, which perfectly matched her dissertation research topic; She is now an Associate Computational Scientist, Jackson Laboratory for Genomic Medicine, Farmington, CT;

 - Scott Boyken, mentors, Amy Andreotti, Bob Jernigan and Drena Dobbs, joined David Baker's lab at the University of WA, Seattle; Baker is a top researcher in protein folding in the U.S.

 - Erin Doyle, mentors, Adam Bogdanove and Dan Nettleton, is an assistant professor of biology with Doane College in Crete, MO.